gabrielmcg/synergy-netlify/prep/create-ansible-node-fedora.md

 # Create the Ansible node on Fedora

-The Docker Synergy playbooks rely on the  [Ansible Modules for HPE OneView](https://github.com/HewlettPackard/oneview-ansible) project when deploying baremetal resources.
+The Docker Synergy playbooks rely on the  [Ansible Modules for HPE OneView](https://github.com/HewlettPackard/oneview-ansible) project when deploying bare metal resources.
 As a result, there is a requirement to run a newer version of Python than is available by default on RHEL.
 In this release of the Docker Synergy solution, it is required to deploy your Ansible contoller on Fedora, to take advantage of the built-in support for Python 3.